vrugtehagel/stateify/README.md

 <a name="special-methods-delete"></a>
 ### `delete`

 Essentially the same as `set`, except it does a `delete` operation.
 That is, `data.foo.delete()` is identical to `delete data.foo`.
-The only difference is that, like `set`, it allows you to still do this even when picking properties off an object.
+Like `set`, this allows you to still delete properties even when picking them off an object.

 <a name="special-eventtarget-methods"></a>
 ### `EventTarget` methods